Ethnic groups in Rwanda: Flexibility of ethnic identification

 Identity cards became the subject of paranoia as this form of identification allowed the reinvention of personal identity through illegal forging; during the genocide, "mistakes" were often made because of this flexibility in identity.
 In particular, because a Rwandan's ethnic identity was solely traced through paternal lineage, there was considerable difficulty in establishing true paternity.
 Furthermore, inter-marriage particularly in the Southern region of the country furthered suspicion over Hutu or Tutsi paternity.
 Though forging was rare, the doubt over ethnic identity served as proof that unlike the rhetoric of Rwandan government, and that of the preceding Belgian colonizers, ethnicity was not primordialist in nature.
 Instead, ethnicity was a socially-constructed, superimposed identity that could potentially be changed, regardless of identity card issuance.

+Political power

+Official policy

 The end of the Rwandan Civil War resulted in a Tutsi government gaining power—the Rwandan Patriotic Front (RPF).
-This shift in power provided the minority Tutsi with access to power and privilege, completely shifting social conceptions.
-Attempts to re-build the war-torn country focused on eclipsing identity for fear that retaliation and punishment towards the Hutus would occur.
-The government's agenda thus was to reduce identity to that of just being "Rwandan".
-In this post-genocide society, identity was supposedly re-conceptualized to divert the emphasis from ethnicity to a division of the population into categories of victim, victors, survivors, and perpetrators.

-New social identities

-However, in identifying victims and survivors, some Rwandans are left to be identified as perpetrators.
-This becomes increasingly problematic as all Hutus are deemed perpetrators—where their survival of the genocide seems to imply some form of complicity with the former government.
-Thus, in this process of rebuilding and bringing guilty parties to justice, the current government is providing dangling linkages back to the very ethnicities they wish to abolish and is risking further entrenching supposed "past" ethnic divisions.

-Furthermore, government policy to recategorize identities into "just a Rwandan one" has only "been successful in the public sphere of government rhetoric and bureaucracy."
-In fact, ethnicity still remains socially relevant.
-Its salience however has been transferred into the private sphere—a space that may make the divisions even more destructive.
-Thus, the concept of "eliminating" ethnicity is problematic in both concept and reality—as it is unreasonable to expect such a drastic change in the Rwandan perception.
+The Rwandan government introduced a policy that placed less focus on ethnic identity.
+Ethnic labels were removed from official discourse, and citizens were encouraged to identify simply as "Rwandans" rather than as Hutu, Tutsi, or Twa.
+This idea was also promoted through the Ndi Umunyarwanda ("I am Rwandan") campaign, which aimed to build a shared national identity.
+Supporters of the policy argue that it was intended to reduce ethnic divisions following the genocide, during which identification as Tutsi meant "near-certain death".
+Even so, some scholars argue that the policy also benefits the government by making ethnic inequalities less noticeable.
+Political scientist Filip Reyntjens has argued that the RPF's rejection of official ethnic categories "hides less benign purposes that bear a resemblance to pre-1959 Rwanda and Burundi in the 1970s and 1980s".
+He also points to Burundi under President Jean-Baptiste Bagaza, where ethnic identity was officially downplayed while Tutsis continued to dominate state institutions and Hutus reported discrimination.
+Based on this, Reyntjens argues that Rwanda is an example of ethnocratic rule because the lack of official ethnic categories covers up, rather than removes, ethnic inequality.